Marinho-azos/Docs/technical-notes/observability-testing-guide.md

 ## 📋 **Core Testing Principles**

 ### 1. **Mock External Dependencies**
-- Always mock the observability library (ddtrace, OpenTelemetry, etc.)
+- Use standard `@patch` decorators when dependencies are available in test environment
-- Mock at the module level to avoid import issues
+- Mock at the module level only when dependencies are unavailable
 - Use proper type hints and specifications

 ### 2. **Test Both Happy Path and Edge Cases**